DVB-SH

 DVB-SH ("Digital Video Broadcasting - Satellite services to Handhelds") is a physical layer standard for delivering IP based media content and data to handheld terminals such as mobile phones or PDAs, based on a hybrid satellite/terrestrial downlink and for example a GPRS uplink.
 The DVB Project published the DVB-SH standard in February 2007.

 The DVB-SH system was designed for frequencies below 3 GHz, supporting UHF band, L Band or S-band.
 It complements and improves the existing DVB-H physical layer standard.
 Like its sister specification (DVB-H), it is based on DVB IP Datacast (IPDC) delivery, electronic service guides and service purchase and protection standards.

+In late 2016, it was acknowledged within the DVB Project newsletter that DVB-SH and the related DVB-H standard had been a commercial failure.

 Standard description

 Architecture

 There are two physical layers (terrestrial and satellite), what increases de system configuration options.
 Depending on the transmitted signal modulation we can find two kind of architectures: SH-A and SH-B.

 SH-A Architecture

 Both terrestrial and satellite layers use Orthogonal frequency-division multiplexing (OFDM) this modulation solves the multipath problem, where the same token can be received multiple times with a delay due to bounces.
 Use OFDM in both transmitters enables creating single-frequency networks (SFN), that increases spectral efficiency but forces the terrestrial signal being identical to the transmitted by the satellite.
 For this reason, is permitted to implement Multi-frequency network (MFN) where terrestrial and satellite components can broadcast through different channels with the same modulation.